My previous blogs have touched on the issue of obsolescence, but what is it really?

 For major pieces of equipment, a good relationship with the vendor can assist in identifying upcoming obsolescence issues.

-Let us give your business or organisation a tune-up in 2015!
+Let us give your business or organisation a tune-up!